veniamin-ilmer/bijective-numbers/README.md

 Addition, or any other simple math operation, involves simply a match of bits.
 This simulates how the CPU adds numbers on the chip level, except here it's using a bijective number array.

-In the future, this project will continue to use a Bit/Bool Vector to save all numbers.
+This project will continue to use a Bit/Bool Vector to save all numbers.
 It will never try to optimize the functionality by using the processor's math opcodes instead.

 I will otherwise add more mathematical functionality to the crate over time.